shentufoundation/testnet/README.md

 * Closed Alpha 1.0 (July 22 2019)
 * Closed Alpha 2.0 (November 04 2019)
+* Open Beta 3.0 (November 27 2019)
-* Open Beta 3.0 (To be announced)
+* Open Beta 4.0 (To be announced)
 * ...
 * Full Testnet (To be announced)

-## Closed Alpha (**CURRENT STAGE**)
+## Closed Alpha (COMPLETED)

-The very first stage of testnet is the closed alpha stage, which is the current stage.
+The very first stage of testnet is the closed alpha stage.
 At the begining of this stage, most chain features are either not fully tested, partially implemented, or even unimplemented.
 Hence for this stage we talk about "what (mostly) works" rather than "what does not work".

 During this stage, testnet backend and frontend are expected to receive a lot of updates, often causing the chain to be re-deployed from scratch.
 The validator set size will be small (e.g., no more than 20).

-The closed alpha stage will last until most testnet features are implemented and alpha-tested.

-## Open Beta
+## Open Beta (**CURRENT STAGE**)

-The second stage of testnet is the open beta stage.
-It starts when the closed alpha stage exits with most testnet features implemented and alpha-tested.
+The second stage of testnet is the open beta stage, which is the current stage.
+It starts when the closed alpha stage exits with many testnet features implemented and alpha-tested.
 For this stage we switch to talk about "what is missing" instead of "what works".

 During this stage, testnet backend and frontend are expected to receive constant updates, occasionally causing the chain to be re-deployed from scratch.
 The validator set size will be medium (e.g., no more than 50).